symfony/symfony-docs/configuration.rst

 ``%env(ENV_VAR_NAME)%``.
 The values of these options are resolved at runtime (only once per request, to not impact performance).

+Note that not all config options are compatible with environment variables.
+There are `cases <https://github.com/symfony/symfony/issues/39902>`_ which may require refactoring the config definition in order to work with environment variables.

 This example shows how you could configure the database connection using an env var:

 .. configuration-block::